 - 1 tbsp raspberry conserve (jam)

-- Set a large bowl over a saucepan of barely simmering water (ensure the bowl does not touch the water) and melt the chocolate, butter and 1 tbsp water.
-Alternatively, I opted to do this in the microwave on half power in 30 second bursts.
-Once melted, remove from the heat and beat in the sugar.
-Beat the egg yolks into the mixture, a couple at a time, then add the brandy.
-Fold in the flour mixture and mix lightly together.
+- In a large microwave-safe bowl, melt the chocolate, butter and 1 tbsp water on half power in 30 second bursts.
+Once melted, remove from the heat and beat in the sugar, egg yolks, a couple at a time, then add the brandy.
+Fold in the flour mixture.

-- In a clean bowl, whisk the egg whites with the salt until soft peaks form.
+- In a clean bowl, whisk the egg whites and salt until soft peaks form.
 Take a big spoonful and fold into the chocolate mixture to loosen, then fold in the rest.
-Divide the batter between the cupcake cases and bake for 15-20 minutes, or until they spring back to the touch.
-Remove to cool on a wire rack.
+Divide the batter between the cupcake cases and bake for 15-20 minutes, or until a sewer inserted comes out clean (moist crumbs are ok).
+Remove from the oven and allow to cool on a wire rack.

-- To make the frosting, place all the ingredients with 2 tbsp water into a heatproof bowl standing over a pan of very, very gently simmering water; it must not be boiling.
+- To make the frosting, place all the ingredients into a heatproof bowl standing over a pan of very, very gently simmering water; it must not be boiling.
 Then with an electric whisk (don’t even try with a hand whisk – eeps!) whisk for approx. 7-10 minutes, or until the icing has increased in volume, is thick and shiny and forms soft peaks.
-Working quickly, as it will start to set, spread over the cupcakes, swirling with a small palette or kitchen knife.
+Working quickly (this frosting sets fast!), spread over the cupcakes, swirling with a small palette or kitchen knife.

-- To make the fang marks, simply indent the icing of the 4 remaining cakes with a skewer or small end of a chopstick, and pour in a small amount of raspberry jam, allowing it to ooze over the frosting a little.
+- To make the vampire bites, Add a very small amount of black food colouring to the raspberry conserve to deepen the colour to a blood shade and using the end of a chopstick or a wooden skewer, indent the frosting of the 4 remaining cakes and pour in a small amount of raspberry jam, allowing it to ooze over the frosting a little.